 - Our Pillar Mounted Cantilever Series cranes offer the highest amount of clearance, both under and above the boom.

-- In case of top height restriction, this design provides the maximum hook path
+- In case of the top height restriction, this design provides the maximum hook path

 - Top Strutted Tie-Rod Supported Type